Cloudstrucc/Public/docs/architecture-outline.md

 ### 3.3 Compliance and Governance
 Power Platform meets federal compliance requirements by implementing robust security and governance measures.
 These include data encryption, regular audits, and adherence to regulatory standards, ensuring that all data and processes are secure and compliant.

+### 3.4 Enterprise Security with Power Platform
+This section elaborates on the enterprise security features of Power Platform as outlined in the white paper.

+#### Cybersecurity Landscape
+Power Platform's built-in security capabilities address the sophisticated cybersecurity challenges faced by organizations today.

+#### Microsoft Security Foundation
+Power Platform builds on Microsoft's comprehensive security foundation, leveraging products like Microsoft Defender, Microsoft Sentinel, Microsoft Entra, Microsoft Purview, Microsoft Priva, and Microsoft Intune to protect data and infrastructure.

+#### Zero Trust Strategy
+Power Platform supports a Zero Trust strategy, which includes verifying identities explicitly, using least privilege access, and assuming breach to minimize the impact of security incidents.

+#### Security Development Lifecycle (SDL)
+SDL in Power Platform involves phases such as requirements, design, implementation, verification, and release, supported by training and response activities to ensure secure application development.

 ## 4. Integrations
 This section describes the various integrations between Power Platform components and external services.
 It explains how these integrations enhance functionality and ensure seamless data flow.